Ercenk/ContosoAMPBasic/README.md

 ## Simulating the cancelled subscription

 I included a Postman collection containing one request to the webhook endpoint.
-Send the request using Postman, and go through the same steps as described above, this time for decommisioning the customer.
+Send the request using Postman, and go through the same steps as described above, this time for decommissioning the customer.